Jilissa Zoltko Flaunts Flawless Figure In White Miniskirt and Sheer Top

 Her long blond locks were parted in the middle and styled in loose waves that cascaded down her back and over her shoulders.
 She sported her almond-shaped nails long with a nude polish.

 Jilissa flaunted her killer curves in a scanty ensemble from Revolve, a Los-Angeles based clothing company.
-Her sheer top, which she wore over a ribbed yellow bra, featured long sleeves, a knotted design in the front, and a plunging neckline that gave way to a massive view of cleavage.
+Her sheer top, which she wore over a ribbed yellow bra, featured long sleeves, a knotted design in the front, and a plunging neckline that gave way to a clear view of cleavage.
 The model teamed the garment with a high-waisted white miniskirt that accented her slim core and showcased her curvy hips, pert booty, and toned legs.

-She completed the look with white Gucci platform sandals and a beige purse.
-She accessorized with sunglasses, which sat atop her head, and small stud earrings.

-Saturday’s series garnered more than 15,000 likes in just a few hours after going live, appearing to be very popular with social media users.
-More than 200 fans also conveyed their admiration for the model in the comments section, where they praised her on her body, beauty, and fashionable attire.
+Saturday's series garnered more than 15,000 likes in just a few hours after going live, appearing to be very popular with social media users.
+More than 200 fans also conveyed their admiration for the model in the comments section, where they praised her for her body, beauty, and fashionable attire.

-“You are always so perfect,” one individual commented, adding several heart-eyes symbols.
+"You are always so perfect," one individual commented, adding several heart-eye symbols.

 "I love the way you smile because you look so sweet and gorgeous.
 You are body goals," another admirer chimed in.